AferGardashov/instagram-bot/README.md

 # instagram-bot
-Instagram bot that gives like all the posts
+Instagram bot will click like button of each post by entering username, password and 'target' username.